jsbucy/koukan/FAQ.md

 ## Am I the target audience for Koukan?

-Yes
+### Yes
-You have have run an MTA before and have some experience with http/rest apis and are willing to get your hands dirty with Python.
+- You have have run an MTA before
+- have some experience with http/rest apis
+- are willing to get your hands dirty with Python.

-No
+### No
-You want to deliver mail to many local users on a timesharing system
+- You want to deliver mail to many local users on a timesharing system
-You need extreme performance/scalability
+- You need extreme performance/scalability
-You need robust integrated spam/phishing/antivirus out of the box
+- You need robust integrated spam/phishing/antivirus out of the box

 ## Should I use Koukan in a high-integrity application?